bnichols108/Python/README.md

 # Python
-This repository will hold all of my custom scripts I've created to learn Python
+This repository will hold all of my Python coding